Quebec: British North America (1763–1867)

-After the British officially acquired Canada in 1763, the British government established a constitution for the newly acquired territory, under the Royal Proclamation.
-From this point on, the Canadiens were subordinated to the government of the British Empire and circumscribed to a region of the St. Lawrence Valley and Anticosti Island called the Province of Quebec.
-With unrest growing in the colonies to the south, the British were worried that the Canadiens (the majority of the Quebec population) might support what would become the American Revolution.
-To secure the allegiance of Canadiens to the British crown, Governor James Murray and later Governor Guy Carleton promoted the need for accommodations, resulting in the enactment of the Quebec Act of 1774.
-This act allowed Canadiens to regain their civil customs, return to the seigneural system, regain certain rights (including the use of the French language), and reappropriate their old territories: Labrador, the Great Lakes, the Ohio Valley, Illinois Country and the Indian Territory.
+After the British acquired Canada in 1763, the British government established a constitution for the newly acquired territory, under the Royal Proclamation.
+The Canadiens were subordinated to the government of the British Empire and circumscribed to a region of the St. Lawrence Valley and Anticosti Island called the Province of Quebec.
+With unrest growing in their southern colonies, the British were worried that the Canadiens might support what would become the American Revolution.
+To secure allegiance to the British crown, Governor James Murray and later Governor Guy Carleton promoted the need for accommodations, resulting in the enactment of the Quebec Act of 1774.
+This act allowed Canadiens to regain their civil customs, return to the seigneural system, regain certain rights including use of French, and reappropriate their old territories: Labrador, the Great Lakes, the Ohio Valley, Illinois Country and the Indian Territory.

 As early as 1774, the Continental Congress of the separatist Thirteen Colonies attempted to rally the Canadiens to its cause.
 However, its military troops failed to defeat the British counteroffensive during its Invasion of Quebec in 1775.
-Most Canadiens remained neutral, although some patriotic regiments allied themselves with the Americans in the Saratoga campaign of 1777.
-When the British Empire recognized the independence of the rebel colonies at the signing of the Treaty of Paris of 1783, it conceded Illinois and the Ohio Valley to the newly formed United States and denoted the 45th parallel as its border, drastically reducing Quebec's size.
+Most Canadiens remained neutral, though some regiments allied themselves with the Americans in the Saratoga campaign of 1777.
+When the British recognized the independence of the rebel colonies at the signing of the Treaty of Paris of 1783, it ceded Illinois and the Ohio Valley to the newly formed United States and denoted the 45th parallel as its border, drastically reducing Quebec's size.